justin2004/datething/README.md

 # datething

+- have make and docker installed

+`make`

-run `lein uberjar` and the put the jar on your fuseki classpath. see https://gist.github.com/justin2004/e12874035398b107c58a9a029ab6e632 for query example
+Then find `target/datething-0.1.0-SNAPSHOT-standalone.jar` and put it on your Apache Jena Fuseki classpath.

+Then invoke the parse function like so: